 Purchasing a new book of fairy tales is a great way to find a new story.
 Bookstores often carry stories from different cultures or countries.

 4. Write Your Own Fairy Tale

 Pick up your pen and write your own tale.
 If you have children, encourage them to write a fairy tale.
-The creative process enhances critical thinking, social and communication skills.
-Ask younger children to verbally express their fairy tale.
+The creative process enhances critical thinking, social, and communication skills.
+Ask younger children to verbally express their fairy tales.
 Writing down their thoughts in a notebook may turn into a lasting memory.

 5. Arts and Craft Time